diningphil/gnn-comparison/README.md

 ### Troubleshooting

 The installation of Pytorch Geometric depends on other libraries (torch_scatter, torch_cluster, torch_sparse) that have to be installed separately and before torch_geometric.
 Do not use pip install -r requirements.txt because it will not work.
-It is not possible at the moment to further simplify this initial setup.
+Please refer to the [official instructions](https://github.com/rusty1s/pytorch_geometric) to install the required libraries.